lolilo/VisuaLisPy/readme.md

 ------------------
 Furthering my project, I wrote a simple code generator to compile Scheme into a subset of JavaScript.
 This was a relatively straight-forward process of translating the AST to fit the template of JavaScript's language structure.
 I plan to program a code generator to target C, which will involve type-casting and other presently unforeseen challenges, I'm sure.

+The more I learned, the more I realized how much more I want to learn...
+---

 ###To-do List